-Security mechanisms supported by the Derby Network Client lists the security mechanisms that the Derby Network Client supports, and the corresponding property value to specify to obtain this securityMechanism.
+The following table lists the security mechanisms that the Derby Network Client supports, and the corresponding property value to specify to obtain this security mechanism.
 The default security mechanism is the user id only if no password is set.
 If the password is set, the default security mechanism is both the user id and password.
 The default user is APP if no other user is specified.

-Table 4.
-Security mechanisms supported by the Derby Network Client

-Security mechar securityMechanism property value Comments User id and password ClientDataSource.CLEAR_TEXT_PASSWORD_S (0x03) Default if password is set User id only ClientDataSource.USER_ONLY_SECURITY (0x04) Default if password is not set þ Strong password substitution ClientDataSource.STRONG_PASSWORD_SUBS (0x08) Strong password substitution cannot be used with external Derby authentication schemes (for example, LDAP).
-Also, this security mechanism uses the SHA1PRNG algorithm to generate a random number that gets exchanged between client and server.
-If you need to use this security mechanism, make sure that support for the SHA1PRNG algorithm

-Secu rity mechar securityMechanism property value Comments is available in the JCE provider available with your JVM.
-For example, it is available with JVM version 1.4.1 and higher from Sun and with JVM version 1.4.2 and higher from IBM. ( Encrypted user id and encrypted password ClientDataSource.ENCRYPTED_USER_AND_PA (0x09) Encryption requires a JCE implementation that supports the Diffie-Hellman algorithm with a public prime of 256 bits.
+Table 7.
+Security mechanisms supported by the Derby Network Client ecurity Mechar securityMechanism Property Value Comments User id and password ClientDataSource.CLEAR_TEXT_PASSWORD_S (0x03) Default if password is set User id only ClientDataSource.USER_ONLY_SECURITY (0x04) Default if password is not set Strong password substitution ClientDataSource.STRONG_PASSWORD_SUBS (0x08) Strong password substitution can be used only with Derby's BUILTIN authentication mechanism or with authentication disabled.
+Also, for the BUILTIN mechanism, strong password substitution does not work for database-level users whose password has been protected by a custom message digest algorithm specified by the derby.a property. uthentication.l Encrypted user id and encrypted password ClientDataSource.ENCRYPTED_USER_AND_PA (0x09) Encryption requires a JCE implementation that supports the Diffie-Hellman algorithm with a public prime of 256 bits.